 Restless legs syndrome (RLS) is a sleep disorder that causes the irresistible urge to move the legs.
 This feeling can happen when lying down in bed or sitting for length periods of time.
 RLS normally happens in the evening, and it makes difficulty falling or staying asleep.
 Restless legs syndrome signs and symptoms include daytime sleepiness, irritability and difficulty focusing.
 A person with RLS might walk around and shake their legs to help alleviate the uncomfortable feeling.

 Narcolepsy is a neurological disorder that disturbs the control of sleep and wakefulness.
 A person with narcolepsy may experience excessive daytime sleepiness with sporadic, uncontrollable episodes of falling asleep during the daytime.
 Some individuals have sudden sleep attacks that may occur any time of the day.
 Narcolepsy suffers may complain of sudden muscle weakness with laughter or other emotions.
 A person suffering from Narcolepsy usually shows signs between the ages of 15 to 25 years, but it can develop at any age.

 A sleep study or polysomnogram (PSG) is a diagnostic test that electronically transmits and records specific bioelectrical potentials and physical activities while you sleep.
 The sleep test can be done at home (home sleep testing) for select patients while others will come to the sleep disorders center.
 The recorded data is analyzed by a qualified physician to determine whether or not you have a sleep disorder.

-> For More information please visit the National Sleep Foundation or the American Sleep Association, or call the Sleep Disorders Center at Indian River Medical Center at (772) 563-4403 to speak with a sleep technologist.
+For More information please visit the National Sleep Foundation or the American Sleep Association, or call the Sleep Disorders Center at Cleveland Clinic Indian River Hospital at (772) 563-4403 to speak with a sleep technologist.
 An onsite, guided tour may be scheduled with additional educational materials provided.
 Patients and visitors should ring the bell upon arrival.